 Though our Firefly panel went really well, we did struggle because we weren’t give a projector.
 My panels always feature slideshows for visual aid (especially in the Firefly panel, since it’s much easier to show pictures of Firefly merch rather than bringing all the merch with me– I would have been really out of luck if this weren’t a local convention!)
 AND help those who are hard of hearing or visual learners instead of auditory learners.
 Plus, I include links to everything to help folks find the merch I promote, which are basically impossible to see without a larger projection than just my laptop screen.
 Prior to RICC, I had only presented at Wizard World conventions but, for all of the conventions I have submitted to, I am guaranteed a projector for my A/V needs.
 I hope in the future, RICC can make that happen for panelists or clarify that audio-visual tools are limited so panelists like me can make other plans.

-Other than that A/V snafu, the room sizes were about perfect for my anticipated audience size and receiving vendor badges for my panelists and I made it so much easier to get through security faster (which was a big help when I was almost late to my Saturday panel because the parking was so terrible).
+Other than that A/V snafu, the room sizes were about perfect for my anticipated audience size and receiving vendor badges made it so much easier to get through security faster (which was a big help, when I was almost late to my Saturday panel because the parking was so terrible).
 However, more folks would have shown up to my panels if we were scheduled a little better and if the schedule was clearer.
 RICC is the only convention I know of that does not make the schedule available in the program books you receive at the convention.
 These program books should absolutely have the schedule in them.
 The only place to find the programming schedule was on RICC’s website (which is kind of an eyesore and takes forever to load), the very glitchy mobile app, or posters throughout the con that only mentioned events for that day.
 There was no place with a map that listed exactly what events were where.
 Instead, RICC had maps on poster boards in random places that had the layout and numbers but didn’t list which vendors correlated with which numbers or where to find the celebrity meet-and-greets.

 Like last year, RICC took place both in the convention center and in the adjacent Dunkin Donuts stadium (“The Dunk”).
 Most of the vendors and some of the “smaller” celebs were in the main hall at the convention center.
 I say “smaller” in quotation marks because they considered Brent Spiner (Data in Star Trek TNG) and Summer Glau (River Tam in Firefly and Serenity) – among others! – “smaller” celebrities.
 These are practically household names for nerds like me!
 The main hall also featured artists alley, and the entirety was laid out in columns instead of rows, so navigating was incredibly difficult.